 We strongly recommend that you seek specialist employment law advice before effecting any proposed redundancies.

 It will be important to manage carefully any communications with employees about access to the scheme and how employees have been selected to go onto furlough.
 We recommend that employers consider selection for furlough based on a clear business rationale as to the types of work that have reduced and/or whether it is feasible to perform such work from home.
 Employers could consider incentives for those who are having to continue working, such as additional holiday entitlement or bonuses.

 Potentially, there could be claims for disability, age and/or pregnancy discrimination if an employee is self-isolating based on medical guidance because of a disability, their age or pregnancy (and is therefore receiving only SSP), but employees performing the same role who have remained in work are furloughed.
-The guidance confirms that those shielding in accordance with public health guidance can be placed on furlough.

-Potentially, yes, if they are employed executive directors and are subject to PAYE.
+Company directors can be furloughed if they are employed executive directors and are subject to PAYE.
 Non-executive directors are unlikely to be covered by the scheme.
 This is, of course, subject to obtaining the individual directors’ consent.

 The calculation of wages for directors should be based on their normal salary only and should not include dividends or other payments made to the director.

 Where a company considers that directors should be furloughed, this should be formally adopted as a decision of the company (acting through its board of directors), noted in the company records and communicated in writing to the director.